Last updated on: 2023-06-02 13:22:55.

 syscon-1-active#

-Importing System Controller Backups via API
+Importing System Controller Backups from a Remote Server via API

 Post the following API call to the system controllers IP address to import the archived ConfD backup file from a remote HTTPS server to the configs directory on the system controller.